eunos-1128/openstructure/modules/doc/actions.rst

    * "chem_mapping": List of same length as "chem_groups".
 Assigns model chains to the respective chem group.
 Again, only contains chains that are considered in chain mapping.
+   * "unmapped_mdl_chains": Model chains that could be considered in chain mapping but could not be mapped to any chem group.
+Depends on --chem-map-seqid-thresh and a mapping for each model chain can be enforced by setting it to 0.
    * "chain_mapping": A dictionary with reference chain names as keys and the mapped model chain names as values.
 Missing chains are either not mapped (but present in "chem_groups", "chem_mapping") or were not considered in